Five Chimneys

 Five Chimneys, originally published 1946 in French as Souvenirs de l'au-delà (Memoirs from the Beyond), is the memoir of Olga Lengyel about her time as a prisoner in the Nazi concentration camp Auschwitz.

 Background

 Olga Lengyel was born on October 19, 1909, in Transylvania, then part of Hungary.
 In 1944, she was deported with her parents, husband and two children to Auschwitz-Birkenau.
 She eventually secured work in the infirmary at Auschwitz, a position which made her survival more likely.
 Olga survived Auschwitz, the only one of her family to do so.
 Her husband, Miklós Lengyel, died on the Death March.
 After the war, she emigrated to the United States via Odessa and France.
 Olga married Gustav Aguire and moved to Havana, but returned to New York City in 1962 and founded the Memorial Library in Manhattan.
 The mission of the Memorial Library is to support Holocaust education and to help teachers from across the United States as well as other countries promote an agenda for social justice.
 She died on April 15, 2001, in New York City at age 92.

+In 2021, Holocaust scholar Lawrence Langer argued that Lengyel's book contained falsified stories, false memories, and embellishment.